gitter-badger/notes-2/README.md

 | [Global variables (read-write)](data/README.md)   | 0% (294/196860 bytes)          |
 | [Global variables (uninitialized)](bss/README.md) | 0% (0/2048516 bytes)           |

+The README of each sub-project tracks the progress for each of its source files.

 ## Contributing

 Anyone interested in contributing to the project may do so in whichever way they desire.
 This may include: